 By agreeing to proceed under the CDF the taxpayer will be expected to sign a contract with HMRC.
 In return for full disclosure and cooperation from the taxpayer, HMRC agrees not to prosecute.

-If the taxpayer chooses to disclose under the CDF, an outline disclosure of all tax irregularities and signing of the CDF contract (admitting to tax fraud) will need to be made within the 60 days limit.
+If the taxpayer chooses to disclose under the CDF, an outline disclosure of all tax irregularities and signing of the CDF contract (admitting to a loss of tax through deliberate conduct) will need to be made within the 60 days limit.
 If HMRC are satisfied with the response the opportunity is given to submit a full disclosure to HMRC with a view to a civil settlement for tax, interest and a financial penalty.
-If any fraud is not set out in the outline disclosure, but is later disclosed or discovered, HMRC still reserve the right to undertake a criminal investigation and possible prosecution for that fraud.
+If any deliberate conduct is not set out in the outline disclosure, but is later disclosed or discovered, HMRC still reserve the right to undertake a criminal investigation and possible prosecution for that deliberate conduct.
 This emphasises the importance of the outline disclosure.

 HMRC will expect cooperation throughout the process and reserve the right to withdraw the agreement and commence a criminal investigation if, in HMRC’s opinion, cooperation has been withdrawn.